-There is one thing that can lose blog readers in a very big hurry.
-Typos.
+There is one thing that can lose blog readers in a hurry.
+Typos and mistakes.

-Grammar errors, spelling mistakes and clumsy typos stand out far more than in a book because the text is given so much white space.
+Grammar errors, spelling mistakes and clumsy typos stand out far more than in a book because the text is on so much white space.

 Because of the use of short sentences with no real paragraphs in blog writing, errors stand out much more vividly.